- Gold Coast

 The SomnoDent is a type of Mandibular Advancement Splint (MAS) that provides a safe, effective and comfortable alternative to CPAP machines.
 Used in conjunction with lifestyle and behavioural changes – such as regular exercise and nutritional diet – the SomnoDent oral device can address even advanced cases of sleep apnoea.
 The product belongs to the vaunted range of clinical devices manufactured by SomnoMed, the global leader in Continuous Open Airway Therapy (COAT).
 The COAT system is synonymous with industry recognised treatment options for obstructive sleep apnoea (OSA) and sleep bruxism.

 The custom-made device consists of upper and lower dental splints.
 It features a unique patented coupling component, which allows the patient’s mouth to open and close normally.
-The SomnoDent improves the comfort level of patients – while boosting effectiveness of treatment – by allowing small incremental adjustments to reposition the jaw as accurately as desired.
+The SomnoDent improves the comfort level of patients – while boosting the effectiveness of treatment – by allowing small incremental adjustments to reposition the jaw as accurately as desired.
 This makes it possible to move the jaw only as far as it eliminates the snoring and curbs the OSA symptoms.

 Other key SomnoDent features include: